Throughout history the Ness of Brodgar has served as a natural route between the north-west and central Mainland.

 We cannot yet say when the first buildings were raised on the Ness of Brodgar site because we haven’t reached them.

-The earliest excavated so far is Structure Five, which, dating to around 3300BC, was raised around the same time occupation began at the settlements of Skara Brae and Barnhouse.
+The earliest excavated building is Structure Five, which, dating to around 3300BC, was raised around the same time occupation began at the settlements of Skara Brae and Barnhouse.
 There is, however, evidence of activity that pre-dates Five’s construction.

-Although it is not clear whether the deposit relates to a building older than Fourteen’s predecessor, Structure Thirty-Six, it does confirm some sort of activity at least a century before Structure Five was raised.
+Although it is not clear whether the deposit relates to a building older than Fourteen’s predecessor, Structure Thirty-Six, it confirms activity on site at at least a century before Structure Five was raised.
 This falls within the period suggested for wooden dwellings in Orkney, with stone gradually adopted as a building material from c3300BC.
 [2]

 Were the earliest Ness buildings timber-built?
 That remains to be seen.